catberry/catberry/docs/modules.md

 ##Interface
 Module logic is presented by constructor and its prototype that should have 3 methods described below.
+Every method must invoke callback to notify catberry that operation is finished.
+Also you can pass optional 'then' function as last argument into every callback.

 ###Render
-render(string, Object, Function(Error, Object)) - placeholder name, current application state and callback for external error handling and to pass data to template engine.
+render(string, Object, Function(Error, Object, Function)) - placeholder name, current application state and callback for external error handling and to pass data to template engine.

+The second argument is very interesting.
+It has all state parameters and set of some service fields in '$$' property:

+* args.$$.$cookies - current [CookiesWrapper](services/cookies-wrapper.md) instance
+* args.$$.$pageName - name of module that has rendered first (root) placeholder in this request
+* args.$$.$url - URL of current request
+* args.$$.$global - set of global parameters that are accessible for all modules
+* args.$$.$context - set of data contexts that already were created by other render methods (other placeholder rendering process).
+Using this object you can re-use data from one rendering process to another per one request.

 **Warning**: this method is executed both at server and browser and should not use any environment-specified objects like "window" or "process".